 Final-Five Voting

-Final-Five Voting is a deeply mathematically flawed idea, for a few reasons that I think are fairly obvious.
-But I’ll spell them out here.
+I believe that Final-Five Voting is a mathematically suboptimal idea, for a few reasons that I’ll spell out here.
 To start, let’s look at a random candidate distribution in two-dimensional “issue space”, representing political ideology.

 I’ll start by demonstrating the concept via my Political Compass test results.